Share

 The Sustainable Insurance Strategy

-Susman brought up the Sustainable Insurance Strategy, a plan introduced by California Insurance Commissioner Ricardo Lara in 2023.
-The initiative aims to modernize how insurance rates are calculated, streamline approvals, and bring more insurers back to the state.
+Susman asked about the Sustainable Insurance Strategy introduced in 2023 by California Insurance Commissioner Ricardo Lara.
+The plan is designed to modernize how insurance rates are calculated, streamline approvals, and encourage more insurers to remain in or return to the California market.

-“People are frustrated,” he said.
+“People are frustrated,” Lackey said.
 “They want to see progress, but they also want accountability.
 We can’t rush something this important without making sure it’s fair and effective.”

-Without reform, the situation could worsen.
-California’s FAIR Plan — originally designed as a last-resort insurer for high-risk properties — is ballooning, with enrollment nearly doubling since 2019.
-Private insurers, meanwhile, say they can’t operate profitably under current restrictions.
+Without reform, the situation could continue to worsen.
+California’s FAIR Plan — intended as a last-resort insurer for high-risk properties — has seen enrollment nearly double since 2019.

 “You can’t expect a company to pay out billions in wildfire losses if they can’t adjust rates or use modern risk models,” Susman said.
 “They’ll just stop writing policies — and that’s exactly what we’re seeing.”